Thirty credits (points) are required for the degree, including six mandatory courses (3 points each) and 12 points of approved elective courses.

-The elective courses can consist in 4 elective courses of 3 points, or any number of elective courses that add up to a total of at least 12 points.
+The elective courses can consist of 4 approved elective courses of 3 points, or any number of approved elective courses that add up to a total of at least 12 points.

 All these courses must be taken for a letter grade.
 Courses taken for an R or Pass/Fail credit do not count toward the degree.
 For information about the grading system, see the GSAS webpage Grading System.